 Are you confident your wishes will be carried out upon your death?
 While not a pleasant subject, this question is important to answer.
 You must act now to ensure that your family is cared for and that you control what happens to your estate.
 In addition, you should have plans that state your wishes if you become incapacitated and cannot communicate what medical treatments you do or do not want.

-Illinois has an estate tax on the wealthiest families with more than $4 million of assets, but estate planning is not just for the rich.
-People of modest means benefit from pre-planning to ensure that property will be distributed promptly and according to personal wishes.
-If you die without having a valid will or trust, then your assets will be divided in keeping with Illinois “intestacy laws.”
-In Illinois, this usually means your spouse gets at least half and your children split the remainder.
-Otherwise, your estate is divided among your nearest living relatives, and if you have no living relatives, the state will take your property.
+If you die without a valid will or trust, your assets will be divided in keeping with the state’s “intestacy laws.”
+In Illinois, this usually means your spouse gets at least half, and your children split the remainder.
+Otherwise, your estate is divided among your nearest living relatives.
+In those cases where no living relatives exist, the state will take your property.

-If you make a living trust, you still need a will to provide a backup plan for any property that is not in your trust.
-The also will allows you to name someone to inherit property that is not part of your trust.
-If you don’t have a will, any property that isn’t transferred by your living trust or other method will go to your closest relatives as determined by Illinois state law.
+A living trust does not replace a will.
+You still need a will.
+Your will provides a backup plan for any property not in your trust.
+It also allows you to name someone to inherit property not part of your trust.

-A will is nothing more than a piece of paper if not correctly drafted, which is why seeking a lawyer’s advice is critical.
-The seasoned attorneys at Wolfe & Stec handle all Illinois estate planning cases with sensitivity, respect, and discretion.
+A will is nothing more than a piece of paper if not correctly drafted, so seeking a lawyer’s advice is critical.
+The seasoned estate attorneys at Wolfe & Stec handle all Illinois estate planning cases with sensitivity, respect, and discretion.